-- 9.11 The recommendations of a committee of the council are, insofar as they are adopted by the council, resolutions of the council. - 9.12 If in a report of a committee of the council distinct recommendations are made, the council may make separate decisions on each recommendation.
+- 9.12 The recommendations of a committee of the council are, so far as they are adopted by the council, resolutions of the council. - 9.13 If in a report of a committee of the council distinct recommendations are made, the council may make separate decisions on each recommendation.